Learning Safely Without Knowing the World:COMPASS-Hedge: Our results

 We now introduce \textsc{Compass-Hedge} (\cref{alg:doubling_ftrl_comparator}), a meta-algorithm designed to safeguard a base learner (Hedge) using a conservative comparator $\mu^c$.
 The core intuition relies on a \textbf{hierarchical geometric regret estimation} that manages the trade-off between ``safety'' (adhering to $\mu^c$) and ``optimality'' (following the Hedge expert).

-The algorithm operates on two time-scales: \begin{enumerate} \item \textbf{Stages ($s$):} The outer loop controls the global regret budget.
-Each stage $s$ is associated with a pseudo-regret capacity $\widehat R_s$.
-If the Hedge expert accumulates regret exceeding this capacity, the stage ends, and we double the budget ($\widehat R_{s+1} \approx 2 \widehat R_s$).
-This ensures the total number of stages is bounded by $O(\log T)$. \item \textbf{Phases ($k[s]$):} Within a stage, time is divided into phases.
-In each phase, we fix a mixing coefficient $\alpha \in [0,1]$ and play the mixture \begin{itemize} \item We start with small $\alpha$ (mostly safe). \item We only exit a phase (and increase $\alpha$) if we verify that the comparator $\mu^c$ is significantly suboptimal (i.e., the Hedge expert has ``earned" the right to be played more aggressively). \item This ``Phase-Budgeted" approach ensures that we never incur large regret against $\mu^c$ unless we have already banked significant gains against the environment. \end{itemize} \end{enumerate} Intuitively, \textsc{COMPASS-Hedge} operates on a ``probationary'' principle: it anchors to a safe comparator and only shifts weight to an exploring no-regret learner when the comparator is empirically proven to be significantly suboptimal.
-This mechanism ensures \emph{safety}: by requiring ``proof of failure'' from the safe arm before abandoning it, the algorithm caps potential losses, guaranteeing in each stage constant regret against the comparator (\texttt{lines 11,14}).
-While this ensures safety, calibrating this rejection threshold poses a dilemma: \emph{identifying the precise magnitude of cumulative regret that distinguishes suboptimality from transient noise.} A static worst-case barrier of order $\Theta(\sqrt{T})$ would suffice but would be overly conservative in benign (``beyond worst-case'') environments, effectively destroying instance-optimality.
-To overcome this, we deploy a \emph{\bf hierarchical doubling trick estimation} that allows the pseudo-regret budget to expand adaptively, scaling with the actual realized noise rather than the worst-case horizon (\texttt{line 24}) .
-Consequently, the algorithm automatically interpolates between adversarial robustness and stochastic instance-optimality without requiring prior knowledge of the regime.
+The algorithm operates on two time-scales: \begin{enumerate}[leftmargin=8pt,topsep=0pt,itemsep=1pt] \item \textbf{Stages ($s$):} The outer loop controls the global regret budget.
+Each stage $s$ has pseudo-regret capacity $\widehat R_s$.
+If the Hedge expert's regret exceeds this capacity, the stage ends and we double the budget ($\widehat R_{s+1} \approx 2 \widehat R_s$), so the total number of stages is $O(\log T)$. \item \textbf{Phases ($k[s]$):} Within a stage, time is divided into phases.
+Each phase fixes a mixing coefficient $\alpha \in [0,1]$ and plays $\mu^t = \alpha \hat{\mu}^t + (1-\alpha)\mu^c$: \emph{(i)} start with small $\alpha$ (mostly safe); \emph{(ii)} exit the phase (and increase $\alpha$) only if $\mu^c$ is verified significantly suboptimal, i.e.\ the Hedge expert has ``earned'' the right to be played more aggressively; \emph{(iii)} this ``phase-budgeted'' approach never incurs large regret against $\mu^c$ unless we have already banked significant gains against the environment. \end{enumerate}

+\textbf{Intuition.} \textsc{Compass-Hedge} follows a ``probationary'' principle: it anchors to the safe comparator and shifts weight to the no-regret learner only when $\mu^c$ is empirically proven suboptimal.
+This ensures \emph{safety} (\texttt{lines 11, 14}): requiring ``proof of failure'' from the safe arm before abandoning it caps potential losses and guarantees constant per-stage regret against the comparator.

+Calibrating the rejection threshold, however, poses a dilemma: identifying the precise magnitude of cumulative regret that distinguishes suboptimality from transient noise.
+A static worst-case barrier of order $\Theta(\sqrt{T})$ would suffice but is overly conservative in benign (``beyond worst-case'') environments, effectively destroying instance-optimality.
+To overcome this, we deploy a \emph{\textbf{hierarchical doubling trick estimation}} (\texttt{line 24}) that expands the pseudo-regret budget adaptively, scaling with the realized noise rather than the worst-case horizon.
+Consequently, the algorithm automatically interpolates between adversarial robustness and stochastic instance-optimality without requiring prior knowledge.

-\subsection{Main Results}
+\subsection{Main results}

 With the structural assumptions in place, we present the theoretical analysis of \textsc{Compass-Hedge}.
 Our main contribution is formalized in \cref{thm:main}, which establishes \textsc{Compass-Hedge} as a robust, ``Best-of-Three-Worlds'' algorithm: it guarantees baseline safety while simultaneously achieving minimax-optimality in adversarial regimes and instance-optimality in stochastic ones.